Direct Air Capture and Data Centres Working Together

 This collaboration would maximise energy efficiency and the DAC-captured CO₂ would reduce the data centres’ overall emissions.
 In the end, this symbiotic relationship would lower the environmental footprint of both industries.

-In an interview on RTE Radio’s ‘Today with Claire Byrne’, Claire discussed the issue of the enormous energy consumption of data centres and the impact on the electricity grid.
+In an interview on RTE Radio’s ‘Today with Claire Byrne’, Claire discussed the issue of the energy consumption of data centres and the impact on the electricity grid.

 Guest on the show, Sadhbh O’Neill, Coordinator of the Stop Climate Chaos Coalition in Ireland cautions: